 As a hiring agency, we place candidates in CRO roles, inside sales roles, and every role in between.
-We mainly focus on placing people within emerging growth and digital transformation teams—but regardless of what your focus is, the following six tips can help you hire your next sales rep.
+We mainly focus on placing people within emerging growth and digital transformation teams.
+But regardless of what your focus is, follow these six tips to hire your next sales rep.

 When considering sales roles, there are four vital functional areas:

 Be clear on what the sales rep will do in each of these four areas.
 If they will perform lead generation, exactly what activities will they be responsible for?
 If they will be qualifying, then how will they be qualifying the client?
 If they will be converting prospects to clients, then what activities will be involved in the conversion process?
 If they will be involved in wallet share maximization, then what activities will they be responsible for in that regard?
 Clearly communicate the details of the role in terms of these four areas.

 Understand the sales rep’s responsibility in these four functional areas in order to develop an Ideal Candidate Blueprint™.

 When we do this exercise with clients, it becomes evident that many clients don’t think about their roles in this amount of detail.
 Zig Ziglar’s wry insight applies— “If you aim at nothing, you will hit it every time.”

 The best sales people have options when looking for employers, and thus need a reason to choose your company over other opportunities.
 Communicate with clarity why a candidate would want to work for you.
 Consider writing this down so you’re clear about why they should work for you.
 Then, communicate these points to the candidate.
 Many clients skip this step or falsely believe what they offer will sell itself.
 It may not!
 Be honest, but sell them on your company— the best sales people appreciate a clear pitch.